 It was a case of ‘Girl Power’ at the Opening Meet of the South County Dublin Harriers.
 Hounds met at Gerry O’Malley’s Batterstown Inn in County Meath, Ireland, and didn’t hang around too long with a healthy field of about fifty followers and an active junior hunt section (that stages its own hunt ball)!
 Originally founded in 1867, it is the oldest surviving drag hunt in Ireland.

 Three young staff ladies were immaculately turned out on three matching grey hunters.
 Huntsman Grace Kerr and her sister Eve*, who is now studying for an MBA and just back from the USA riding out from huntsman Willie Dunne’s yard in North Carolina and Redfield Farm in New Jersey.
 (Willie hunts the Middleton Place Hounds in North Carolina.)
 Grace’s and Eve’s sister Catherine would normally make up the trio but is a nurse in Australia.
-The final member of the team is whipper-in Eimear Byrne, another fine horsewoman.To read more, log in above or click here to subscribe.
+The final member of the team is whipper-in Eimear Byrne, another fine horsewoman.To read more, a subscription is required.
+Log in or click here to subscribe.